theramiyer/blog/_posts/2019/2019-02-19-capitalism-communism-socialism-wtf-ism.md

 ## Left-wing-ism

 This is a political (and not a philosophical) term.
 This political line of thought is supposed to resonate well with the working class in places where they are considered socially inferior.
 Left-wing politicians use social equality as their trump card.
 They do not believe in _one \<anything\>_.
-This is supposed to mean pluralism (having open arms to all forms of thought).
+This is supposed to mean pluralism (having open arms to all forms of thought) and egalitarianism (everyone is equal, and should be given equal opportunities).

 ## Right-wing-ism

 Another political term and thought process, ostensibly, very popular these days.
 This form of thought usually aligns with conservatism.
 Politicians who support this ideology, say, 'There is a system in place for a reason; there's a social hierarchy in place for a reason.
 You don't get to question what is existing, and is right for you.'
 This is also a form of _absolutism_, but from the right.
-To quote the Oxford dictionary:
+To quote the Oxford dictionary, absolutism means:

 > The holding of absolute principles in political, philosophical, or theological matters.

-Typical examples of this would be how one choice of food is chosen to be superior to the other, and the consumption of the other is not allowed; how one form of belief is chosen as the one for all of humanity; how one way of living is sinful and prohibited at levels where the law as directed by the Constitution is ignored, and so on.
+Typical examples of this would be how one choice of food is chosen to be superior to the other, and the consumption of the other is not allowed; how one form of belief is chosen as the one for all of humanity, while everything else is wrong; how one way of living is sinful and prohibited, even though the law as directed by the Constitution is allows it, and so on.

 ## What are we as a nation?